 5. Chocolate Dude, Albuquerque

 At Chocolate Dude, you can order hot chocolate made with chocolate bars melted in steamed dairy or plant milk and topped with whipped cream, or try the Mexican hot chocolate, which adds red chile and cinnamon.
-The white chocolate matcha latte is made with sweetened pure white chocolate.
-Add piñon snacking toffee or cinnamon sugar-coated caramel apples to your drink order.
+The white chocolate matcha latte is made with white chocolate.
+Add piñon snacking toffee or cinnamon sugar–coated caramel apples to your drink order.

 Holiday gift idea: Pre-order hot chocolate bombs.
 Each shell, available in dark, milk, or white chocolate, comes stuffed with a homemade cocoa mix, mini marshmallows, and a flavoring, if desired.